Abhinandan-Khurana/sudo-reader/README.md

 ## Disclaimer of Liability:

 The information provided in Un-Medium Learning Project is for general informational purposes only.
-GiveMeSomething assumes no responsibility for errors or omissions in the contents of the project.
-In no event shall GiveMeSomething be liable for any special, direct, indirect,
+Abhinandan-Khurana assumes no responsibility for errors or omissions in the contents of the project.
+In no event shall Abhinandan-Khurana be liable for any special, direct, indirect,